The Groke: Adaptations

 There have been various adaptations of the Moomin books on television.
 The Groke appears differently in the 1969 anime version of the Moomins, where she is depicted as white and depressed.
 In the Polish Moomin TV series, she is more like the character in the novels, but darker and bestial.

 The Japanese-Dutch anime series Moomin includes her as an antagonist.
-In the Japanese dub, she is referred to as Morran.
+In the Japanese dub, she is referred to as Morran, mirroring her original Swedish name Mårran.
 She is distinctive from her first appearance in the series for her intimidating appearance and the loud growling sounds that she utters.
-Dubs in other languages use different growls, as well as different malevolent theme music, which begins to play every time she appears.
+Dubs in other languages use different growls.
 The Groke's primary introductions were in episode 6, 7 and 22 of the series.
 It was not until episode 37 that she was presented more sympathetically.